sandeepashok/Messenger/README.md

 ### About

-  This is a Real-time chat app.
+  This is a Real-time chat app called "Messenger", where users can login and participate in the group chat.

 ### Built With